mhmoslemi2338/sigmod-FAIR-EM-post-process/README.md

 ## Overview

-This repository contains the code and supplementary resources for the paper [**"Mitigating Matching Biases Through Score Calibration"**](https://arxiv.org/abs/2411.01685).
+This repository contains the code and supplementary resources for the paper [**"Reducing Biases in Record Matching through Scores Calibration"**](https://arxiv.org/abs/2411.01685).
 Our work addresses biases in entity matching models by proposing a score calibration technique that minimizes disparities across different groups.
 By applying optimal transport-based calibration, we ensure fairness across matching outcomes, with minimal loss in model accuracy.

 ## Introduction